sonos/torch-to-nnef/README.md

 Any Pytorch Model to NNEF file format

 > warning !
-This project is still in alpha and might break/change api quickly
+This project is still in beta and might break/change api quickly

 ## Goals & Scope